jacquelinekay/cppnow2017/reflection/slides.md

 # Matching integer sets

-Even if string hash was perfect, it's not sequential.
-Need another mapping.
+Even if string hash is perfect, it's not sequential.
+Need another mapping to index into a struct.

 <div align="center">
 <img src="img/mapping.png">